ardaergin/VBL/markdown_files/fill-in-the-study-information.md

 These settings concern the technical setup of the study.

-1. ...
+1. (Pre-requisites and Disqualifiers)[pre-requisites-and-disqualifiers]
-2. Setting up the Survey Link and the ID variable
+2. (Study URL and Survey Setup)[study-url-and-survey-setup]
+    - Note: the URL setup is for **online studies only**.
+If you have a physical study, please do not enter your survey link during the study setup.